 Training and study in an apprenticeship can vary based on the employer's needs and the specific type of apprenticeship, but they typically include time off from work, either weekly or in blocks.

-It is a statutory requirement that apprentices spend 20% of their paid time on off-the-job training.
-This essential training, delivered by subject experts, can include classroom/ online lessons, practical training like shadowing or mentoring, and time for assignments.
+It is a statutory requirement that apprentices spend 6 hours a week on off-the-job training.
+This will take place as part of the apprentice's contracted working hours and can include classroom/online lessons, practical training like shadowing or mentoring, and time for assignments.
 Training can be provided in-house or through external providers.

 Name | Level | Equivalent educational level |